LaffertyDev/Shapes_Collider/readme.md

 # Shapes Collider

-A simple geometric game where the player will collide shapes and fill up breaks.
+A simple geometric game where the player will collide shapes and fill up the board.

 ![Game Image](game_image_1.png?raw=true "Game Image")